pghvlaans/sbotools/development/index.md

 ## Prospective Features

-These features may be added in the future:

-* New tool for working with `sbotools.hints`

-Nothing on the above list is guaranteed to appear in `sbotools`.
+Nothing for now, but requests are welcome and will receive due consideration.

 ## Arriving in Version 3.4

 * Interactive mode for `sboconfig` (use without flags or options to access)
 * Optionally, only upgrade on version and build increment (not difference)
 * Rebuild a reverse dependency queue (use `sboinstall --reverse-rebuild`)
+* `sbohints`, a new tool for working with `sbotools.hints`